AlbaCasas/mca-front-test/README.md

 [Leer en Español](./README.es.md)

+⚠️ **WARNING: Before running the app, make sure to visit [CORS Anywhere](https://cors-anywhere.herokuapp.com/) and enable the demo server (click on the button).
+Missing this step will result in all fetches failing!** ⚠️

 # Technical Assessment for MCA

 This is a technical assessment developed by Alba Casas Arzúa as part of the interviewing process for MCA